top of page

 Our story

-CHA DONG (The Original Flask Milk Tea™) is a small batch craft tea brewer founded by an overseas Hong Konger who has spent many years searching for an authentic-tasting Hong Kong style milk tea.
+CHA DONG (The Original Flask Milk Tea™) is an independently owned, small batch, craft tea brewer founded by a husband and wife duo who have spent many years searching for an authentic-tasting Hong Kong style milk tea.

 Whilst we are lucky to have a great selection of restaurants serving Cantonese cuisine in London, Hong Kong style cafes or ‘Cha Chaan Tengs’ are difficult to come by and even more so is a cup of Hong Kong style milk tea.